flybywiresim/docs/docs/pilots-corner/advanced-guides/engines/crossbleed-start.md

     !!! danger "Actual Procedure"
         A crossbleed engine start normally requires an Air Start Unit to be connected to the aircraft to start the first engine.
 This is not currently simulated in the A32NX.

-    The following procedure is included for completeness and will be updated when the feature is implemented.
+    The following procedure is included for completeness and will be updated when the above feature is implemented.

     For now, you would have to start a single engine normally (`APU ON` and `APU BLEED ON`) before carrying on with a crossbleed start.